crake7/Network-Pen-Test-Tools/README.md

 ## How-to

-1. Download the repo: `sudo git clone https://github.com/crake7/Network-Pen-Test-Tools.git`
+1. Download the repo: `$ sudo git clone https://github.com/crake7/Network-Pen-Test-Tools.git`
 2. Check the **Tools** section below to learn about each tool.
 3. Note that some tools will need you to download additional libraries.
 4.